KTM 990 RC R (2025) - Review

 195kg (wet)

-• High-end suspension
+High-end suspension

-• 126hp doesn’t seem a lot from 947cc
+126hp doesn’t seem a lot from 947cc

-2025 KTM 990 RC R - Price
+2025 KTM 990 RC R - Price & PCP Deals

 KTM’s lead-in to the 990 RC R has been a couple of runs of limited-edition track-only bikes, the RC 8C.
 First unveiled in 2021 and with a second coming in 2023, those bikes were based on the Kramer GP2-R and built out-of-house by Kramer, with small production runs of 100 for the first-gen and 200 for the second model, each selling out instantly despite vastly expensive price tags - £30,999 for the first run, £34,999 for the second-gen.

-KTM announced the bike with minimal information and without a price back in May 2024, with the interim 18 months being somewhat of a rollercoaster.
-And here we are ain the middle of October with plenty of confirmed spec, including the all-important price tag of £13,499 OTR leaving the firm’s head of global marketing, Riaan Neveling's claims of “This bike offers power and prestige without the exorbitant price tag” as objective.
+The confirmed spec was then announced in October 2025, including the all-important price tag of £13,499 OTR leaving the firm’s Head of Global Marketing, Riaan Neveling's, claims of “This bike offers power and prestige without the exorbitant price tag” as objective.

 With uprated suspension, full bodywork and more power than the 990 Duke that it’s based on, it costs only a fraction more than the Duke’s £12,999.
 But it’s also intended to be used in World Supersport racing under the ‘Next Generation’ ruleset, which places a price limit of €26,400 on the homologated street versions of the race bikes, including the manufacturer’s compulsory racing kit.
 That’s equivalent to £22,750, and without the racing kit the figure is sure to be substantially lower than that.
 Given that a Ducati Panigale V2, also aimed at the ‘Next Generation’ race class and making substantially more power in street form than the KTM can muster, is £17,195.